Venezuela Boycotts UN Court Hearing On Guyana Border Row - UrduPoint

 Guyana maintains that valid land borders were set in 1899 by an arbitration court decision in Paris, a decision Venezuela has never recognised.

-The court was holding its first virtual session since the coronavirus pandemic began, with judges and court officials wearing face shields as protective measures.
+The court was holding its first virtual session since the coronavirus pandemic began, with judges and court officials wearing face masks.